immersive-web/webxr-ar-module/explainer.md

 An input source will also provide its preferred target ray on its pose, which is defined as a ray originating at `[0, 0, 0]` and extending down the negative Z axis, transformed by the `targetRayMatrix` attribute of an `XRInputPose` object. `targetRayMatrix` will never be `null`.
 The value will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:

   * `'gaze'` indicates the target ray will originate at the user's head and follow the direction they are looking (this is commonly referred to as a "gaze input" device).
 While it may be possible for these devices to be tracked (and have a grip matrix), the head gaze is used for targeting.
 Example devices: 0DOF clicker, regular gamepad, voice command, tracked hands.
-  * `'handheld'` indicates that the target ray originates from a handheld device and represents that the user is using that device for pointing.
-The exact orientation of the ray relative to the device should follow platform-specific guidelines if there are any.
-In the absence of platform-specific guidance, the target ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.
+  * `'tracked-hand'` indicates that the target ray originates from either a handheld device or other hand-tracking mechanism and represents that the user is using their hands or the held device for pointing.
+The exact orientation of the ray relative to a given device should follow platform-specific guidelines if there are any.
+In the absence of platform-specific guidance or a physical device, the target ray should most likely point in the same direction as the user's index finger if it was outstretched.
   * `'screen'` indicates that the input source was an interaction with the canvas element associated with a non-immersive session's output context, such as a mouse click or touch event.
 See [Magic Window Input](#magic_window_input) for more details.

 ```js